About Te ORA

 Te ORA represents the majority of the Māori medical workforce.
-Te ORA’s vision is to provide Māori medical leadership to the health sector to effect Maori health development.
-Te ORA’s mission is to enable key strategies including:
+Te ORA’s vision is to provide Māori medical leadership to the health sector to effect Māori health development.

 - increasing the Māori medical workforce towards population parity

 - improving access of Māori to medical and health education, research and knowledge

 - influencing the agenda for Māori health development